ibm-cloud-docs/monitoring/exporters/promql.md

 This query uses the `$__interval` variable, which scopes data to the dynamic time interval based on the time range that is selected in the dashboard UI.

 You can also specify your own variables in the query to scope its output.
-For example, to further scope the above query to a specific label such as `hostname`, you must first [define a scope variable at the dashboard level](https://docs.sysdig.com/en/about-the-dashboard-ui.html#UUID-7a55e06a-7e2a-8dcb-7dd3-6d7eb39c9784_section-idm23184387629055){: external}.
+For example, to further scope the previous query to a specific label such as `hostname`, you must first [define a scope variable at the dashboard level](https://docs.sysdig.com/en/about-the-dashboard-ui.html#UUID-7a55e06a-7e2a-8dcb-7dd3-6d7eb39c9784_section-idm23184387629055){: external}.
 Then, you can specify that variable in the query:
 ```
 avg_over_time(host_cpu_used_percent{host_name=$hostname}[$__interval])
 ```